Certificate III in School Based Education Support

 Education Support Staff at this level can take on daily tasks such as:

-• Work with students in both primary or secondary schools.
+- Working with students in both primary and secondary schools.

-• Preparation of materials and resources for class.
+- Preparing materials and resources for the class.

 Careers & study pathways